Happy-Ferret/slate-toolbar/README.md

 Just add a decorator `@toolbar()` on you editor component.
 The parent component of this component must pass two props `value: Value` and `onChange: (change: Change) => void`.

-First add a new `<div id="slate-editor-toolbar"></div>` in your html, id `slate-editor-toolbar` is needed, we will need this to create a React portal in this DOM element.
-You could customize the id by passing `opt.toolbarElement`.

 ```js
 import toolbar from 'slate-toolbar';